 - Passport.
 Must be valid for up to 6 months after your scheduled departure date from Peru.

-- Comfortable shoes for hiking/walking
+- Comfortable shoes for walking (tennis shoes are great!)

 - One refillable water bottle